bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 We followed a vague trail worn into the grassy floor of the gully, but it soon led to loose rock.
 Eventually the gully swung to the right and we could see the false summit.
 After passing under "the rocky crest of the ridge," we gained the ridge on our left and followed it to a false summit.

 Just past the false summit, we reached the drop in the ridge.
 There was no exposure, and we scrambled up the other side.
 Dinah banged her head on an overhanging rock, although her helmet saved her from injury.
-A couple minutes later we were on the summit.
+A couple of minutes later, we were on the summit.
 We spent an hour on the summit before retracing our steps back.

 The return trip down the gully was uneventful although hard on the knees.
 The grade never gives up!
 We were glad to reach our bikes and enjoyed the ride back.